ukuw/view/README.md

 1. Opens paywalled URLs through `https://www.removepaywall.com/search?url=`
 2. The external service fetches the article content and displays it
 3. No webpage modification happens on your browser

-## Features

-### Multiple Ways to Use
-1. **Extension Popup** - Click the extension icon, then "Open Without Paywall"
-2. **Floating Button** - Appears on pages detected as potentially paywalled
-3. **Right-click Link** - Right-click any link → "Open without paywall"
-4. **Right-click Page** - Right-click anywhere on page → "Open this page without paywall"

 ### Options
 - **Open in new tab** - Toggle whether links open in new tab or current tab